 Things to do in Samaipata, Bolivia

 Samaipata is a little oasis in Bolivia.
-The town is about a 3-hour share trufi ride away from Santa Cruz.
-(Longer if, say, there’s a “road block” protest.
-Then you might have to take a taxi to the start of the protest, walk 2 kilometers through cut down trees, piled up rocks, and buses, then catch a share trufi from there.
-Just sayin…)
+The town is about three hours outside of Santa Cruz and you can take a shared trufi ride to get there).
+It will take longer if, say, there’s a “road block” protest happening and there are cars and trucks and buses and piled up rocks and cut-down trees all over the road.
+Then you might have to take a taxi to the start of the protest, walk 2 kilometers through said cut-down trees, piled up rocks, and vehicles, then catch a share trufi from there.
+Just sayin…

-I honestly expected to have a quiet few days there, do little but relax in the the $20 a night b&b I splurged on, enjoy the view, enjoy having my own room for once.
-But I met an Italian man on my ride there and, in a rare moment lately of being social, I joined him for lunch when we got there.
+I honestly expected to have a quiet few days in Samaipata, Bolivia, before moving on to Sucre: do little but relax in the the $20 a night b&b I splurged on, enjoy the view, enjoy having my own room for once.
+But I met an Italian man on my ride there and, in a rare moment lately of being social, I joined him for lunch when we arrived.
 And then we did everything there was to do in Samaipata.
 As things go.

-Everywhere in the town had such terrible wifi anyways (it is middle-of nowhere Bolivia after all) so my “relaxing days” would probably have been more like “constantly refreshing my browser and cursing.”
+Everywhere in the town had such terrible wifi anyways (it is middle-of nowhere Bolivia after all) so my “relaxing days” would probably have been more like “constantly refreshing my browser and cursing as I tried to get some blogging done” anyways.
 As things go.

 If you find yourself in Bolivia, as you should some day, find your way to Samaipata.
-It’s a nice little relaxing place.
-Even if you do a million things and can’t work the wifi.
+It’s a nice, refreshing, little relaxing town.
+Even if you do a million things while there and can’t work the wifi.

 Check out the main square.